 Away Day (sort of) Diary: Torquay United 0-2 Maidenhead United (13/08/19)

-Our Kid - moving to Oz at the end of the month - was supposed to be joining me and Macleod (M) for the long drive to Devon but pulled out; too late, sadly, for us to find a replacement
+Our Kid - moving to Oz at the end of the month - was supposed to join me and Macleod (M) for the long drive to Devon but pulled out, and too late, sadly, for us to find a replacement

-Resplendent views of Babbacombe Bay, from the Cary Arms; standstill traffic on the Kingskerswell bypass, had delayed our arrival by approximately 25 minutes and so we only had time for one round in this perennial favourite (#topten) before meeting - in the Union, close to the ground - with Steve J, Jim Parsons' stepson (and his son), and one of Macleod (M)'s old TVSFL refereeing colleagues (now living in Paignton)
+Resplendent views of Babbacombe Bay from the Cary Arms after standstill traffic on the Kingskerswell bypass had delayed our arrival by approximately 25 minutes; we only had time for one round in this perennial favourite (#topten) before meeting - in the Union, close to the ground - with Steve J, Jim Parsons' stepson (and his son), and one of Macleod (M)'s old TVSFL refereeing colleagues (now living in Paignton)

 Quarter of the way through our previous game at Plainmoor - another midweek, back in October 2017 - we were 3-0 down; a significant improvement this time ... not least the team's prompt arrival!